mfbulut/Voxels/README.md

 # Voxels
-A voxel renderer made using WebGPU API and compute shaders Demo can be found in https://voxel-webgpu.netlify.app/ (requires high end gpu and latest browser api)
+A voxel renderer made using WebGPU API and compute shaders

+Demo can be found in https://voxel-webgpu.netlify.app/

+Demo requires high end gpu and latest browser api